j4321/MyNotes/README.rst

 icon does not behave properly, try to change toolkit, they are not all fully compatible with every desktop environment.

-If the widgets disappear when you click on them, open the setting dialog from the menu and check the box 'Check this box if the notes disappear when you click'.
+If the notes disappear when you click on them, open the setting dialog from the menu and check the box 'Check this box if the notes disappear when you click'.